 Research Guide and Toolkit

 Elevate your academic and professional journey through research, publications, and effective communication tools.
-Finding research as an undergraduate—whether at Pitt or beyond—takes initiative, patience, and persistence.
+Finding research as an undergraduate, whether at Pitt or beyond, takes initiative, patience, and persistence.
 Here are some resources to facilitate your journey:

 Leverage Your Pitt Network Research Resources

-1. Explore Department Websites & Faculty Pages
+Explore Your Pitt Department Websites & Faculty Pages

 • Go to your major department’s website (e.g., biology, psychology, neuroscience).